 The General coordinator is the Veneto Region

 The Veneto Region has 4,936 million inhabitants and 7 provinces.
-The region provides health and social services through 21 Local Social and Health Units and 2 hospital trusts.
+The region provides health and social services through 21 Local Social and Health Units.
 The Local Social and Health Units are responsible for managing contacts with GPs and directly managing polyclinics, hospitals and other health care and social services providers.

 The integration is made on two levels: services planning, including the municipalities related to local social and health units, which approve their own care plan - defined together with an evaluation authority made of the GP, the nurse, the social worker and the family member.